Large Number Of Senate Republicans Will Soon Turn On Donald Trump, Anthony Scaramucci Predicts

 “He is gone.
 It’s only a matter of time now and negotiation,” Scaramucci tweeted. “[Donald Trump] is done.”

-Anthony Scaramucci has also been vocal about what he sees as a sharp mental decline from Trump, saying he believes the president is having a meltdown and needs to leave office for the sake of his own mental health.
+Anthony Scaramucci has also been open about what he sees as a sharp mental decline from Trump, saying he believes the president is having a meltdown and needs to leave office for the sake of his own mental health.

 Delivered To Your INBOX